Reckoner Bankbuster

 • New cards are constantly being released for the format, allowing for an endless amount of possibilities.

-• Easiest format to get a group together and play.
+• By far the easiest format to get a group together and play.

-• Everything outside of Commander’s ban list (and cards illegal for sanctioned play) are legal in Commander, giving it a massive card pool.
+• Everything outside the ban list (and cards illegal for sanctioned play) is legal in Commander, giving it a massive card pool.

 Cons